Jim-Hodapp-Coaching/esp32-pico-wifi/README.md

 __Pico to ESP32 WiFi__

+The following table lists the pin name and pin number to properly wire between a Pico board and an ESP32 WiFi.
+This can be done on a breadboard such as the one listed above.
+Note that V+/- rail means the +/- columns on the breadboard for use as +5 VDC and GND respectively.

 | Pico              | ESP32 WiFi       | Breadboard |
 | ----------------- | ---------------- | ---------- |
 |                   | GND (Pin 3)      | V- rail    |